imuttamsaran/caticon/README.md

 Code & Design The Website
 You need some basic ability to use a terminal as well as some knowledge of web development like HTML, CSS, and JavaScript.

-Fork and clone the main website repository git clone --single-branch --branch master git@github.com:imuttamsaran/caticon.git cd caticon/
+git clone --single-branch --branch master https://github.com/imuttamsaran/caticon.git cd caticon bundle install

 👩‍🚀 Contributors, backers & sponsors
 This project exists thanks to all the people who contribute.